YDS: The Clare Spark Blog

 What I have said in my various blogs is that “the Jews” should be left out of it.
 Criticize capitalism to your heart’s content, but as long as the image of a fat Jewish plutocrat with his claws encircling the globe or, with his hypersexuality, polluting innocent Christian or Muslim womanhood inhabits the political imagination, there can be no progress, any more than a belief that this world is controlled by the Devil.

-As for the power of motherhood that you mention, this is one of the great lacunae in the work of scholarship.
+As for the power of motherhood that I often mention, this is one of the great lacunae in the work of scholarship.
 The issue of separation from the omnipotent good/bad mother is one of the themes urgently explored by too few theorists of the psyche, and I am going to post my talk on panic attacks today.
 [All the posts on sadomasochism deal with this problem.]
 I have thought a lot about this issue as Herman Melville is obsessed with it in his novel PIERRE, OR THE AMBIGUITIES.
 There is an obvious link between misogyny and antisemitism [see the two Murdered by the Mob essays]that has not gotten the attention it should.
 There should be a placard: Woman The Jew of the Home.
 I would add here that feminists do not always recognize that men feel women, especially modern women, have too much power over their lives.
 The skeptical male may then put cotton in his ears when feminists speak, then dream of a flight to the primitive (see Picasso image of Spanish peasants: Henry Murray had a print of this painting in his home).
 Meanwhile other ambitious women often use their sexual/maternal power to advance themselves at the expense of other women.
 It is a huge subject that I suppose a few others have explored at greater length than I can here.

 Finally, it seems to me that the feminists of the 1960s and 1970s (initially mocked by many New Leftists and militant black nationalists) were acceptable to these bohemians, primitivists, and mini-sultans as long as they joined the “anti-imperialist” Left on male terms.
 Hence the new feminists did not generally defend “the West” but instead attacked it (along with Israel, often), notwithstanding the deplorable condition of women in non-Western societies.
 This gave some on the Christian Right an opportunity to attack feminism as an assault upon the family.
 [I understand that this latter claim about feminists and the Left is impressionistic and based upon personal experience with prominent women in the arts during the 1970s and afterwards, not comprehensive statistical research.]